Windows Setup

 Install the Flutter SDK

-- Unzip the file in the current location, which will automatically create a
+- Find the file in your Explorer.
+Right-click and unzip the file in its current location.
+This will either create a

 flutter/